melwyncarlo/Virtual_Internship_Programmes/Electronic_Arts_Software_Engineering_Virtual_Program/Task_1/README.md

 <hr>

 **Task description:**
-Build the Vax-Man game: a re-implementation of the Pac-Man game.
+Build the Vax-Man game, a re-implementation of the Pac-Man game, in Python, using the PyGame library.